Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2025.A.00002.T.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 \bmhead{Author contributions}

-L.S.M., T.P.C., and E.A.B. wrote the observing proposal on which this work is based.
-T.P.C. executed the observations and performed the data reduction.
-L.S.M. performed the modeling, data analysis, and wrote the manuscript.
-L.S.M. and T.P.C. generated the figures.
-T.P.C., M.A.C., H.W.L., D.C.L., and D.W.G. provided support with the modeling.
-All authors contributed to the evaluation and interpretation of the results and to revising the manuscript.
+L.E.S.M., T.P.-C., and E.A.B. wrote the observing proposal on which this work is based.
+T.P.-C. executed the observations and performed the data reduction.
+L.E.S.M. performed the modeling and data analysis, and wrote the paper.
+L.E.S.M. and T.P.C. generated the figures.
+T.P.-C., M.A.C., H.W.L., D.C.L., and D.W.G. provided support with the modeling.
+All authors, L.E.S.M., T.P.-C., M.A.C., E.A.B., H.W.L., D.C.L., D.W.G., J.B.B., N.B., D.B.-M., D.B., S.B.C., J.C., D.F., V.V.G., S.N.M., J.W.N., A.J.R., N.X.R., and J.J.T., contributed to the evaluation and interpretation of the results and to revising the paper.

 \bmhead{Competing Interests}

 The authors declare no competing interest.